 We also manage our modules centrally to reduce costs, capital expenditure and complexity.
 We are seeking to reduce expenditure in the modular toolkits, while at the same time facilitating widespread electrification and a focus on autonomous systems.
 We want to achieve this through a considerable reduction in complexity using streamlined platforms that synergize but do not overlap.
-To this end, the individual Group brands draw on the modular toolkits, thus creating synergies between the various models of a product line, as well as across product lines.
+To this end, the individual Group brands draw on the modular toolkits, thus creating synergies between the various models of a product line, as well as across the product lines.
 By streamlining the toolkits, we are giving ourselves the financial leeway needed for developments in the future trends of digitalization and autonomous driving.
-The high-volume passenger car brands have introduced a product line organization, thus strengthening their responsibility for the success of vehicle projects, improving project work across different cross-departmental areas, accelerating decision-making and intensifying the focus on project results.
+The high-volume passenger car brands have introduced the model-line organization, thus strengthening their responsibility for the success of vehicle projects, improving project work across different cross-departmental areas, accelerating decision-making and intensifying the focus on project results.

 We are also leveraging synergies by constantly sharing best practices, for instance in virtual development and testing.
 Last but not least, the centralized development and consolidation of our IT systems is also helping to strengthen cooperation across the brands, make development activities more comparable and reduce the Group’s IT costs.